Chart Color Schemes

 Brunswick - North displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Brunswick-North's dwelling structure, as per the latest Census, consisted of 41.3% houses and 58.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Melbourne metro's 46.2% houses and 53.8% other dwellings.
-Home ownership in Brunswick-North was 26.0%, with mortgaged dwellings at 26.9% and rented ones at 47.1%.
-The median monthly mortgage repayment in the area was $2,167, higher than Melbourne metro's average of $2,149.
-The median weekly rent figure was $431, compared to Melbourne metro's $418.
-Nationally, Brunswick-North's mortgage repayments were significantly higher at $1,863, while rents were substantially above the national average of $375.
+The dwelling structure in Brunswick - North, as per the latest Census, consisted of 41.3% houses and 58.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 46.2% houses and 53.8% other dwellings.
+Home ownership in Brunswick - North was at 26.0%, with the rest either mortgaged (26.9%) or rented (47.1%).
+The median monthly mortgage repayment in the area was $2,167, above Melbourne metro's average of $2,149.
+The median weekly rent figure was recorded at $431, compared to Melbourne metro's $418.
+Nationally, Brunswick - North's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing